Video Voyeurism (Peeping Tom with a Camera)

 If the crime involved a child in a situation under subsection eight of the statute, the crime is a second-degree felony which is punishable up to 15 years in prison and a $10,000 fine.Contact the Law Office of Roger P. Foley, P.A.

 This crime can be defended.
 If you or a loved one have been arrested and charged with this crime, call our office to schedule an appointment.
 Our attorneys can look over the facts and hear your side of the story.
 Our attorneys have experience in dealing with criminal cases and will help you navigate these difficult times.
 We will take depositions of the police officers involved and any witnesses.
 From that evidence we will further refine your defense.
 We will try to persuade the prosecutor to drop your case.
 If the prosecutor is not persuaded, we can take the case all the way to trial.
-Call today to schedule a free initial consultation so we can get to work on your case.
+Call today to schedule a free 20 minute phone consultation so we can get to work on your case.